asaklil/Object-detection-with-the-DBScan-algorithm/README.md

           1. Building the k-d tree by inserting all points in this binary tree.
 This will be done in the constructor of the new NearestNeighborsKD class.
           2. Finding the neighbors of a given point by searching in the binary k-d tree that should have a depth of O(logN).
 This will be done in the rangeQuery method.

+        This part is divided into 3 experiences:
+              .Exp1: Make sure our algorithm works, to do so compare the outputs of Part1 with Part2.
+              .Exp2: Run a program that will print the time complexity of the algorithms and compare them.
+Since the goal is to have a faster algorithm.